Lithuanian language: 19th century and early 20th century

+Restored Lithuanian statehood (since 1918)

 Title page of Vyriausybės Žinios with articles of the 1922 Constitution of Lithuania.
 The sixth article established Lithuanian as the sole official language of Lithuania.

 Lithuanian became the official language of the country following the restoration of Lithuania's statehood in 1918.
 The 1922 Constitution of Lithuania (the first permanent Lithuanian constitution) recognized it as the sole official language of the state and mandated its use throughout the state.
 The improvement of education system during the interwar period resulted in 92% of literacy rate of the population in Lithuania in 1939 (those still illiterate were mostly elderly).

 Following the Żeligowski's Mutiny in 1920, Vilnius Region was detached from Lithuania and was eventually annexed by Poland in 1922.
 This resulted in repressions of Lithuanians and mass-closure of Lithuanian language schools in the Vilnius Region, especially when Vilnius Voivode Ludwik Bociański issued a secret memorandum of 11 February 1936 which stated the measures for suppressing the Lithuanians in the region.
+Moreover, the anti-Lithuanian policies in the Vilnius Region were widely carried out by Polish priests, who refused to give Lithuanian names when baptizing children, treated the Lithuanian language as unsuitable for prayers and "incomprehensible to God".
+Romuald Jałbrzykowski, Archbishop of Vilnius since 1926, actively carried out the anti-Lithuanian policies in the Archdiocese of Vilnius as he banned the establishment of Lithuanian parishes, banned church services in the Lithuanian language, replaced Lithuanian priests with Polish priests and the only time when he permitted church services in the Lithuanian language in the Vilnius Cathedral was in 1927 during the funeral of Jonas Basanavičius when Lithuanian priest Petras Kraujalis delivered the sermon first in Lithuanian and then in Polish.
 Some Lithuanian historians, like Antanas Tyla and Ereminas Gintautas, consider these Polish policies as amounting to an "ethnocide of Lithuanians".

 Between 1862 and 1944, the Lithuanian schools were completely banned in Lithuania Minor and the language was almost completely eliminated there.
 The Baltic-origin place names retained their basis for centuries in Prussia but were Germanized (e.g. Tilžė – Tilsit, Labguva – Labiau, Vėluva – Wehliau, etc.); however, after the annexation of the Königsberg region into the Russian SFSR, they were changed completely, regardless of previous tradition (e.g. Tilsit – Sovetsk, Labiau – Polesk, Wehliau – Znamensk, etc.).